nkicsl/DDR-dataset/README.md

 A General-purpose High-quality Dataset for Diabetic Retinopathy Classification, Lesion Segmentation and Lesion Detection

-You can download DDR from either Baidu Drive or Google Drive, according to your network connections.
+You can download DDR from either Baidu Drive or Google Drive.

 * DDR on Baidu Drive: [DDR dataset](https://pan.baidu.com/s/1560JK2pzxTN9Ny1TcmNasQ "悬停显示")     PWD:ue0t
+* DDR on Google Drive: [DDR dataset](https://drive.google.com/drive/folders/1z6tSFmxW_aNayUqVxx6h6bY4kwGzUTEC "悬停显示")

 If you make use of the DDR dataset, please cite our following paper: